haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 ### About this tutorial

 This tutorial will introduce you to a practical approach for modelling protein-DNA complexes using HADDOCK2.4.
-It is the advanced version of `basic protein-DNA modelling tutorial` which can be found in [here](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-basic).
+It is the advanced version of [basic protein-DNA modelling tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-basic).
 You may therefore regard this tutorial as an extension of the introductory protein-DNA docking tutorial.

 ### What is new in this tutorial?